Skip to main content

 CLI examples

-# Scan within a project (by UUID)
+# Scan within a project (by UUID or by name)

-vigolium scan -t https://example.com --project-id a1b2c3d4-...
+vigolium scan -t https://example.com --project-uuid a1b2c3d4-...

 vigolium scan -t https://example.com --project-name my-engagement